 Experiencing a lapse in homeowners insurance can be stressful, but it’s a situation that can be resolved with prompt attention and action.
 You can navigate this challenge by understanding why the lapse occurred, assessing your current insurance situation, exploring reinstatement options, addressing coverage gaps, and taking steps to prevent future lapses.

 And remember, even if your coverage has lapsed, there are always options to secure coverage again.
-The important thing is to act quickly to protect your home, your belongings, and your financial security.
+The important thing is to act quickly to protect your home, belongings, and financial security.